jtoews32/scheduler/README.md

 # Local environment settings of the original build system #

+The frontend was tested using Firefox.
-If for some reason it won't work because of an extreme difference this app was created, and tested using Firefox on a Linux machine with the following the versions of software.
+The serverside was built on a Linux machine using the following software.

 ## Java
 ```